A flexible Bayesian framework to estimate age- and cause-specific child mortality over time from sample registration data: Statistical framework

 We will assume that cause-specific hazards are constant within each age-strata tabulation group, and for simplicity, we will assume no covariates.
 Thus, $\lambda_{c}(t_i; \bz_i) = \lambda_{hkc}$ for individual $i$ in strata $h$ with $t_i \in [\tau_{k-1}, \tau_k)$.
 However, $\lambda_c(t; \bz)$ can depend on covariates and the following derivation extends naturally.
-The tabulated likelihood is found to be
+The tabulated likelihood is